Zabi82/KafkaLab/README.md

 ```

-kafka-console-consumer --bootstrap-server localhost:9092 --from-beginning --topic My_Topic_P2
+./kafka-console-consumer --bootstrap-server localhost:9092 --from-beginning --topic My_Topic_P2 --property print.partition=true --property print.offset=true

 ```

 Observe that the messages are not consumed in the same order in which it is produced.
 This is because the consumer consumes set of messages from each of the 2 partitions of the topic and ordering is guaranteed only within a partition

+Also try to produce new messages from producer console one by one and since there is no keys provided it will mostly get assigned to random \
+in a round-robin fashion. if you produce messages faster messages might be batched together and an entire batch might land in the same partition

 Try to consume from 3 command line consumer windows with same consumer group id and observe that only two receives data as we have only two partitions

 ```

-kafka-console-consumer --bootstrap-server localhost:9092 --from-beginning --topic My_Topic_P2 --group MyGroup
+./kafka-console-consumer --bootstrap-server localhost:9092 --from-beginning --topic My_Topic_P2 --group MyGroup --property print.partition=true --property print.offset=true

 ```

-The 3rd consumer within the consumer group won't be receiving messages.
+One of the consumer within the consumer group won't be receiving messages and is found idle.
-Try to stop the 1st or 2nd consumer window and observe that now the 3rd consumer is assigned the partition earlier read by the stopped consumer
+Try to stop the one of the active consumer and observe that now that the earlier idle consumer is assigned the partition earlier read by the stopped consumer